 Personally, I’ll always see value in an owned website.
 Here’s my thinking:

 - A website is custom branded to your firm.
 Branding on social networks is somewhat limited by co-branding of the social network and limitations enforced by the network.

-- There’s a lot of competition within long form social content.
-For instance, a post of LinkedIn might be preceded or followed by a post from an industry leader and name recognition often drives readers to the posts from the leader, not yours.
+- There’s a lot of competition within long-form social content.
+For instance, a post on LinkedIn might be preceded or followed by a post from an industry leader and name recognition often drives readers to the posts from the leader, not yours.

 Of course, you’re welcome to disagree with me and I’d love to hear your thinking about traditional media versus digital media.
 Just post in the comments below.

 Also, be sure to check out the infographic below.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.